Murder of Ippolito Gonzalez: Trial

 At Gonzalez's subsequent funeral, more than 1,000 people showed up to mourn the fallen officer.
 Simon and Staples were indicted on charges of burglary, multiple firearm offenses, and later both were charged with felony murder due to the prosecution not yet knowing who pulled the trigger.
 During the trial, the prosecution brought up Simon's prior criminal record; He had been convicted of killing 19-year-old Beth Dusenberg in Pennsylvania in 1974, after she allegedly refused to have sex with fellow Warlock members.
 While in prison, he also stabbed fellow inmate Jose Gonzalez, but details of that are vivid.
 He was paroled in 1994, after which he began a friendship with Charles Staples, the vice president for the South Jersey Warlocks.
 During this time, Simon was unable to get a job, and the two frequently struggled to maintain a financial living.

 At the end of their trial, Simon and Staples were found guilty of felony murder.
-At the same time, the court accepted a guilty plea Simon took; Staples was sentenced to 30-years to life in prison, while Simon was ultimately was sentenced to death.
+At the same time, the court accepted a guilty plea Simon took; Staples was sentenced to 30-years to life in prison, while Simon was ultimately sentenced to death.
 After his sentence, Simon came forward and claimed that his plea hearing failed to establish that he was the shooter.